Going into business

-The franchisor must give you a copy of the Franchising Code of Conduct and a disclosure document.
+The franchisor must give you an information statement, copy of the Franchising Code of Conduct and a disclosure document, as well as a copy of the franchise agreement.
 It must also give you at least 14 days to consider these before you sign and agree to them and become bound by the franchise agreement.

 Will you need to pay any government fees?

 Depending on the type of business you’re starting, you may have to apply to the government for a licence or certificate, just to operate legally.
-You can find out what licences and permits you may need, as well as the regulations you’ll have to follow on the NSW Fair Trading website at www.blis.fairtrading.nsw.gov.au
+You can find out what licences and permits you may need on the Australian Business Licence and Information Services website.

 Will you need to take out insurance?